-Brown sugar: Brown sugar is a processed mixture of granulated sugar and molasses which gives it its distinctive flavor and color.
-Brown sugar is available in both light and dark varieties; dark brown sugar has the stronger flavor.
-You can substitute granulated sugar measure for measure for brown sugar, except in products where color and flavor might be important, such as a caramel sauce.
-In baked products that use baking powder or baking soda, add 1/4 teaspoon more baking soda for each cup of brown sugar used in place of granulated sugar.
+Brown sugar: Brown sugar is a processed mixture of granulated sugar and molasses, which gives it its distinctive flavor and color.
+Brown sugar is available in both light and dark varieties; dark brown sugar has a stronger flavor.
+You can substitute granulated sugar cup-for-cup for brown sugar, albeit with slightly different color and caramel-y flavor notes.

-Powdered sugar: Powdered sugar, also known as confectioner's sugar, is granulated sugar that has been milled to a fine powder, then mixed with cornstarch to prevent lumping.
-Sift powdered sugar before using and do not substitute it for granulated sugar.
+Powdered sugar: Powdered sugar, also known as confectioners' sugar, is granulated sugar that has been milled to a fine powder, then mixed with a small amount of cornstarch to prevent lumping.

 Honey: Honey is made by bees from all sorts of flower nectars.
-It adds moisture, sweetness, and a characteristic flavor to baked goods.
-Because it caramelizes more quickly and at lower temperatures than sugar, honey causes baked goods to brown more quickly.
-It is also available in whipped forms.
+It adds moisture, sweetness, and a characteristic flavor to baked goods; it is also available in whipped form.
+Because it caramelizes more quickly and at a lower temperature than sugar, honey causes baked goods to brown more quickly.

-Corn syrup: Corn syrup is a heavy syrup that has half the sweetness of sugar.
-It is available in light and dark varieties.
+Corn syrup: Corn syrup is a heavy syrup that is available in light and dark varieties.
 Like dark brown sugar, dark corn syrup has the stronger flavor.